 If we find a match, you’ll see the property type, estimated value, and current status.
 You can verify whether the property belongs to you based on the details shown.

 You’ll sign a service agreement and a claim authorization form (CDR-2), both of which must be notarized under Georgia law.
-We’ve partnered with Notarize.com to make this easy — you can complete the entire notarization online via video call from your phone or computer in about 15 minutes.
-No need to visit a notary in person.
+Our referral partner Proof (formerly Notarize.com) makes this easy — you schedule the 15-minute video session yourself, and pay Proof directly (~$25).
+Reclaim doesn’t collect the notary fee.

 For claims over $2,000, an additional notarized amendment is required by the state.
-We’ll prepare it for you and you can sign it in the same session.
+We’ll prepare it for you and you can sign it in the same Proof session at no additional cost from us.

 We prepare and file the claim with the Georgia Department of Revenue on your behalf.
 This includes all required documentation, identity verification, and any follow-up correspondence.
 You provide a copy of your ID and we handle the rest.